 by Harald Sverdrup & K. Vala Ragnarsdóttir

-We are proud to announce that the forthcoming issue of Geochemical Perspectives will feature ‘Natural Resources in a Planetary Perspective’, by Harald Sverdrup & K. Vala Ragnarsdóttir.
+The subsequent issue of Geochemical Perspectives will feature ‘Natural Resources in a Planetary Perspective’, by Harald Sverdrup & K. Vala Ragnarsdóttir.
 This perspective surveys the current global resources of elements and energy.
 Using models based on biophysical economic principles they provide estimates of the total global supply of these resources and how long these supplies will last.
 What is most remarkable is how many of these resources critical to society will be declining in availability over the next few decades.
 By surveying historic evidence they show how resources are linked to the wealth of nations and prospering societies, and how the loss of basic resources will alter society.
 Sverdrup and Ragnarsdóttir continue by providing recommendations of that effective resource recycling and management policies are needed to provide a sustainable world for future generations.